What Are SD-WAN and Its Open-Source Building Blocks?

 SD-WAN Edge Comprised of Open & Closed Source Elements

 The controller that rides on top will handle the routing protocols via the FRR open source as well as the connectivity and communication with the central management.
-The controller will also hold the policy received from the management so that in case the router disconnects from the central management, it will be able to continue operations.
+They'll also hold the policy received from the management so that, in the event that the router disconnects from the central management, it will be able to continue operations.

-Although there are some open source options that can be included in the networking applications and controller layers, these layers will mainly be based on proprietary technology developed by the vendor himself or licensed from 3rd party.
+Although some open-source options can be included in the networking applications and controller layers, these layers will mainly be based on proprietary technology developed by the vendor or licensed from a third party.

 Typically in SD-WAN solutions, these are all closed in that one black box offered by the vendor with no control or choice left for the service provider or enterprise.
 This fact is one of the main pain points for service providers today, lack of differentiation they can offer for their SD-WAN hosted services.